Top 10 Volunteer Retention Strategies that Actually Work

 1. Make a Good First Impression

-If you spend a lot of time and resources recruiting volunteers that never come back, there’s a good chance that you’re not making the most of your first impression.
-When a volunteer is first introduced to your organization, they should walk away with a positive and memorable impression.
+If you spend a lot of time and resources recruiting volunteers that never come back, there’s a good chance that you could be making more out of your first impression.
+When a volunteer is introduced to your organization, they should walk away with a positive and memorable impression.

 Nailing first impressions can seem cliché, but it’s extremely important for new volunteers who may feel apprehensive about what to expect when they first arrive.